COVID-19 Work At Home Support

 New users log into a freshly-imaged workstation for the first time with the Active Directory credentials by using a ConnectWise Control Host Pass issued by IT Support so they can remotely log in and establish AD cached credentials on the workstation.

 These measures not only allowed CAQH to transition quickly and easily to full-time work at home, but also allowed us to provide for new employees as we continued to hire for new positions.
-As of the end of August we have onboarded new employees equivalent to more than 10% of our total FTE headcount with the same access to systems and equipment as our existing employees.
+As of June 2021 we have onboarded new employees equivalent to more than 1/3 of our total FTE headcount with the same access to systems and equipment as our pre-pandemic employees.